What does a sustainable wardrobe look like?

 Eco stylist, Nina Gbor, is a dedicated pre-loved clothing enthusiast whose style proves second hand doesn’t mean second best.
 Nina teaches about the different ways of re-using, recycling and upcycling clothes at Canberra’s Clothes Swap & Style, a series of clothes swap and sustainable styling workshops to zhuzh up your wardrobe, reduce clothing waste and minimise fast fashion.

-Kelli Donovan is the founder of Pure Pod, an Australian prioneer eco fashion label.
-Pure Pod is committed to producing garments that are made using sustainable textiles and keeping our local fashion industry thriving.
-Kelli is also a yoga and pilates instructor.
+Kelli Donovan is the founder of Pure Pod, an Australian pioneer eco fashion label where she is committed to producing garments that are made using sustainable textiles and keeping our local fashion industry thriving.
+She is the Fashion Revolution representative for the ACT and surrounding areas, is on the advisory committee at the CIT for fashion and an environmentalist .
+Kelli is also the founder of the new ethical fashion event, 'Fashionably Numb' on 11 November.

 Sandie Parkes is a founding member of Reuse International and works to promote reuse over buying new.
 Sandie helped start community recycling group Revolve and is now a co-owner of the Green Shed.
 Through the Green Shed’s Free Clothes initiative and The Green Shed Underground, Sandie has helped divert clothing from the waste stream and back into the community while it still has some use.